-Depending on market conditions, shares of our common stock may be repurchased from time to time at prevailing market prices through open market or privately negotiated transactions.
-On November 17, 2016, our Board of Directors authorized a share repurchase program for up to \$200.0 million of our outstanding common stock for purchases through June 30, 2018.
-We have repurchased \$150.0 million of shares under this program through December 31, 2017.
-On February 6, 2018, our Board of Directors authorized a new share repurchase program for up to \$275.0 million of our outstanding common stock (including \$50.0 million remaining from the prior repurchase program) for purchases through June 30, 2019.
+Depending on market conditions, shares may be repurchased from time to time at prevailing market prices through open market or privately negotiated transactions.
+On August 13, 2015, our Board of Directors authorized a share repurchase program for up to \$200.0 million of our outstanding common stock during 2016.
+This share repurchase program was completed as of December 31, 2016.
+On November 17, 2016 the Board of Directors authorized a new share repurchase program for up to \$200.0 million of our outstanding common stock for purchases through June 30, 2018.
+Repurchases under this new program began in January 2017.